ShipBit/svane/README.md

 # Svane - Your flag in the Tailwind

 Svane is a simple Svelte component that allows you to see the Tailwind viewport / breakpoint you are currently in and the "distance" to the next viewport (as progress percentage).
-Svane displayed a fixed bar at the top or bottom of the screen, overlaying your content.
+It is displayed as a fixed bar at the top or bottom of the screen, overlaying your content.

+Svane reads the Tailwind config file of your project and automatically displays the breakpoints you have defined there.
+Note that currently only screen configs in the format `tablet: '640px'` (using `min-width`) are supported, see [Tailwind docs](https://tailwindcss.com/docs/screens).

 ![](svane.gif)